logandk/mongoid_denormalize/README.md

     # Multiple children.
 Will set the user_name attribute of "self.posts" and "self.comments" with "self.name".
     denormalize :name, :to => [:posts, :comments]

+    # With custom field name prefix.
+Will set the commenter_name attribute of "self.comments".
+    denormalize :name, :to => :comments, :as => :commenter

 You must specify the type of all denormalizations when using the `:from` option, unless the denormalized type is `String`, the default.